 A key thing you’ll come across in the Group Policy Editor is a distinction between computer and user configuration.
 What’s the difference between the two?

 Computer configuration applies to a specific computer or computers on the network.
 Whatever you set within computer configuration will apply to all users who log in on that computer(s).

 User configuration will apply to a specific user on the network, so whatever computer on the network that user logs into, the settings within that configuration will apply.

 If you’ve only done a couple of changes, then you can reset the Group Policy settings individually.
 To start, press Win + R, type

 gpedit.msc and press the Enter button.

-As soon as you press the Enter button, the Group Policy Editor window will open.
-Here, find and double-click on the policy you want to reset.
+In the Group Policy Editor window, find and double-click on the policy you want to reset.
 Typically, the policies you changed will have either “Enabled” or “Disabled” status.
 In my case, I’m resetting the Aero Shake window to minimize policy.

 The above action will open the policy settings window.
 By default, all policies in the Group Policy Editor are set to “Not Configured.”
-To reset the policy, all you have to do is select the radio button “Not Configured” and then click on the “OK” button to save the changes.
+To reset the policy, all you have to do is select the radio button “Not Configured,” then click on the “OK” button to save the changes.